I can clearly remember the time when I discovered WordPress for myself.

 - Video page and more.

-If you love WordPress and want to create eye-catching pages and blog posts easily with drag-and-drop editing tools, and without having to write a single line of code, check out this professional plugin for sure, you won’t be disappointed.
+If you love WordPress and want to create eye-catching custom pages and blog posts easily, using a combination of drag-and-drop editing tools and custom code, then check out TCB.

-And the trend continues with Thrive, but I won’t talk too much about Thrive Leads as I only recently reviewed it here.
+And the trend continues with Thrive, but I won’t talk too much about Thrive Leads as I only recently reviewed it in great detail here.